mwolfeu/kittenDB/README.md

 Log in to AWS with your root credentials.
 Serverless will invoke the browser to create IAM accounts if needed.

+This is completely working code based on the video: https://www.youtube.com/watch?v=LXB2Nv9ygQc

 ## In a terminal:

 ```bash